nov-lang/nov/README.md

 ## Proposals and stuff to add
 - opt to output bytecode and to run bytecode instead of interpreting
-- tests mainly for Parser, IR and VM
+- add tests, mainly for Parser, IR and VM
-- Error type for each step (~Tokenizer~, Parser, IR, Compiler, Runtime)
+- Error type for each step (~Tokenizer, Parser~, IR, Compiler, Runtime)
 - forward reference
 - string interpolation
 - separate int, uint, float and string operations. e.g. + for int/uint, +. for float, ++ for string